About Us

 Acknowledgements

 The Partners in Parenting program is part of a suite of parenting resources from the Parenting Strategies Program, which was first established in 2010.
-Throughout its 14-year history, the program has had many contributors and funders, whom we cannot all acknowledge by name here.
-Nonetheless, special thanks go to the following contributors to the Partners in Parenting program: Professor Emeritus Tony Jorm (University of Melbourne), Associate Professor Katherine Lawrence (Monash University), Distinguished Professor Ron Rapee (Macquarie University), Maddy Fernando, Grace Aldridge and all the staff, students, and volunteers of the Parenting and Youth Mental Health Group from 2016 to 2024.
-We thank Monica Lam (Royal Children’s Hospital Melbourne) and Professor Katrina Williams (Monash Health & Monash University) for their contributions to the PiP Kids Autism program.
+Throughout its 10-year history, the program has had many contributors and funders, whom we cannot all acknowledge by name here.
+Nonetheless, special thanks go to the following contributors to the Partners in Parenting program: Professor Tony Jorm (University of Melbourne), Dr Katherine Lawrence (Monash University), Professor Ron Rapee (Macquarie University), Associate Professor Glenn Melvin (Deakin University), Jacqueline Green, Clare Nowell (Monash University), and all the staff, students, and volunteers of the Parenting and Youth Mental Health Group from 2014 to 2025.

-We also thank the parents and young people who have contributed feedback throughout the different stages of the PiP journey.
+We are also grateful to the research assistants from Monash University Malaysia who supported PiP Malaysia on the ground from 2022 to 2025, and to the parents and young people who have contributed feedback throughout the different stages of the PiP journey.